VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **RegistrationProcessManager** class to manage the interaction between the aggregates.

-The table in the figure 6 shows how the process manager behaves given a current state and a particular type of incoming message.
+The table in the Figure 6 shows how the process manager behaves given a current state and a particular type of incoming message.

 ![Figure 6][fig6]